Frequently Asked Questions

-Standard coaching sessions for individuals and couples are scheduled for 75 minutes and usually 90 minutes for family sessions.
+Standard sessions for individuals and couples are scheduled for 75 minutes and usually 90 minutes for family sessions.
 This is very different from a normal therapy session which is called a 50 minute hour.
 In my experience, we need more than 50 minutes to get to the core of an issue and to find some level of resolution in a session.

-What are the recommended frequency of sessions?
+What is the recommended frequency of sessions?

 We recommend weekly sessions when starting coaching or counseling.
 Together we determine the frequency after an initial four sessions.

 Yes; For working with me in person, in Seattle, I accept several forms of insurance at this time.
 Most insurance companies do not provide coverage for online coaching or counseling.
 If you want to work with me online then we need to make an agreement for out of pocket- cash pay through Paypal, Square or Venmo.